cfw-guide/dsi.cfw.guide/docs/hu_HU/installing-unlaunch.md

 ::: danger

-Ha még nem tetted meg, kérjük készíts egy [NAND mentést](dumping-nand.html).
+If you have not yet done so, please follow [Dumping NAND](dumping-nand.html).
 Habár az esélyek kicsik, az Unlaunch brickelheti véletlenül a Nintendo DSi-det.
-Egy NAND mentés + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) lehetővé teszi, hogy helyreállítsd ezt a mentést, ha tudod, hogy hogyan kell forrasztani.
+A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.

 :::